notsag-dev/hacking-tools-for-web-developers/README.md

 + End Time:           2020-09-14 21:18:51 (GMT-4) (1421 seconds)
 ```

 With a pretty simple command execution a lot of information about the web server was retrieved.
 On the top, information about the web server technologies and the development tools.
 Then, headers information including missing headers that would allow some kinds of attacks.
 And finally, warnings about available HTTP methods and interesting files and directories.
-Note also the OSVDB references, these are known vulnerabilities that are part of a database and their ids may help find further information.
+Note also the OSVDB references, these are known vulnerabilities that are part of a database and their ids may help find further information about them (including exploits).

 ## Gobuster
 https://github.com/OJ/gobuster

 Gobuster is a widely-used tool to bruteforce paths of a web application.
-It is useful for detecting certain interesting files and folders that may lead to information disclosure or, even worse, remote code execution.
+It is useful for detecting interesting files and folders that may lead to information disclosure or, even worse, remote code execution.
 In the example below the `common.txt` list of paths is used, which can be found as part of the [SecLists repository](https://github.com/danielmiessler/SecLists).

 Example:
 ```